Flood Safety – Before and After

 - Option 1: Boil water for all uses for at least one minute and let cool.

-- Option 2: Mix 1/4 teaspoon of bleach (unscented) for each gallon of water.
+- Option 2: Mix one-fourth teaspoon of bleach (unscented) for each gallon of water.
 Let stand for 30 minutes before use.

 Well water that has been contaminated should be tested and disinfected after floodwaters recede.
 Do not drink muddy, cloudy, or discolored water.

 After a flood, there are important steps to take if your home has a well or septic system.

 - Septic System